shin592/krti2023/README.md

 - pola -> how the QR code placed based on the draw
 - target -> where the object should be thrown in building B

-To understand more, please review the [KRTI 2021 manual file](https://pusatprestasinasional.kemdikbud.go.id/labs/uploads/lampiran/PEDOMAN-KRTI-Updated-Rev.-9-Mei-2021.pdf) page 29 for `pola` and 32 for `target`.
+To understand more, please review the [KRTI 2021 manual file](https://unairacid-my.sharepoint.com/personal/nara_atthama-2020_ftmm_drive_unair_ac_id/Documents/Akasasura/KRTI%202021/Panduan%20KRTI%202021.pdf) page 32 for `pola` and 28 for `target`.

+Note: `pola` means the pattern for which item to be dropped, while `target` means which point should the item be dropped at Tower B.

 ### Disabling GPS and enabling optical flow (for indoors flight)